kulcsarrudolf/pasztor.at/content/blog/2016-12-15-clean-code-dependencies.md

 ---
+slug: clean-code-dependencies
+authors:
+- janos
 categories: blog
 date: "2016-12-15T00:00:00Z"
 publishDate: "2016-12-15T00:00:00Z"
 summary: Managing dependencies is hard, especially if we are using third party libraries and projects.
 Let's talk about splitting our code into layers!
 tags:
-- Development
+- Software Development
-- Clean Code
-- S.O.L.I.D.
 title: 'Clean Code: Dependencies'
-twitter_card: summary_large_image
 ---

 Awesome!
 So [after the last article](/blog/clean-code-responsibilities), we have our responsibilities neatly split up, every